Iremoma/DEB_IndividualVariability-Palmer-et-al.2024/README.md

 # Citation
 If you use this code, please consider citing our work:

-Palmer, M.; Moro-Martinez, I.; Tomas-Ferrer, J.; Grau,A.; Lopez-Belluga, M.D.; Herlin, M.; Stavrakidis-Zachoua, O. and Campos-Candela, A. (2024) Assessing between-individual variability in bioenergetics modelling: opportunities, challenges, and potential applications. _Submitted in a journal and awaiting for evaluation and review from the journal_.
+Palmer, M.; Moro-Martinez, I.; Tomas-Ferrer, J.; Grau,A.; Lopez-Belluga, M.D.; Herlin, M.; Stavrakidis-Zachoua, O. and Campos-Candela, A. (2024) Assessing between-individual variability in bioenergetics modelling: opportunities, challenges, and potential applications. _Accepted in Ecological Modelling.
+Pending publication_.

 Any questions: palmer@imedea.uib-csic.es